d2l-ai/d2l-en/chapter_attention-mechanisms/attention-functions.md

 masked_softmax(torch.rand(2, 2, 4), torch.tensor([2, 3]))
 ```

-Similarly, we can pass a 2D tensor via the `valid_lens` argument.
+Similarly, we can also
+use a two-dimensional tensor
+to specify valid lengths
+for every row in each matrix example.

 ```{.python .input}
 masked_softmax(np.random.uniform(size=(2, 2, 4)),